HeardLibrary/digital-scholarship/script/python/basics.md

 print(type(together))
 ```

-Notice in the last two examples that Python determines the type of a variable by the kind of thing you put into it.
+Notice in the last two examples that Python determines the type of a variable by the kind of object you put into it.

 # Functions